 Once spelling errors were corrected, affordance responses were then tokenized via tidytext, which split each affordance phrase into individual words.
 This step was included to account for two potential issues.
 First, as noted in the Procedure, participants typed their responses into a textbox, which allowed them to list multiple affordances for each cue.
 However, although participants were instructed to separate each response with a comma, they often included extra spacing and tabs in their responses.
 Thus, the tokenization process removed any additional spacing and punctuation.
 Second, the affordance phrases often contained multiple actions, as well as other context specific words (e.g., nouns and adjectives) which may also contain important information regarding object use.
-By splitting phrases into separate lines in the dataset, we were able to compare unique affordances (often represented by verb responses) while also preserving the context in which the affordance occurs.
+By splitting phrases into separate lines in the dataset, we were able to compare unique affordances (typically represented by verb responses) while also preserving the context in which the affordance occurs.
 Finally, following the tokenization process, we omitted all stopwords (e.g., the, of, but, etc.), which were dropped via the stopwords package (Benoit, Muhr, & Watanabe, 2021).

 After tokenizing each affordance and omitting stopwords, the remaining responses were lemmatized and part of speech (POS) tagged.
 These steps were conducted in R with the udpipe package (Wijffels, 2023), which uses a trained language model to transform all tokens belonging to a particular set of lexemes (i.e., words with the same common meaning) into a shared lemma (i.e., swim, swam, and swimming become swim).
 We elected to use lemmatization rather than a stemming procedure since, as noted by Buchanan et al. (2020), a word’s stem may not always reflect a word existing within a particular language.
 Thus, our use of lemmatization ensured that all affordances in the final dataset were words existing in the English language.
 Finally, the model used for lemmatization was also trained to provide POS tags for a wide variety of American English lemmas.
 However, to ensure accuracy, all tags were manually inspected.
 For lemmas which could potentially hold more than one tag (i.e., fish may be tagged as noun when referring to an animal but as a verb when referencing the lemmatized form of fishing), the context in which the original word was produced was used to determine the appropriate tag.

 Following the initial cleaning procedure, we inspected the dataset to ensure that all items had been normed by a sufficient number of participants.
 In doing so, we detected several low frequency cues which did not receive an appropriate number of responses (ns < 20).
-Eighty-five cues met this criterion and were subsequently dropped from the dataset.
+Eighty-five cues met this criterion and were dropped from the dataset.
 Additionally, we encountered several cue items that were spelling variations of the same object (e.g., ax and axe) or singular and plural forms of the same concept (e.g., noodle and noodles).
 We combined responses across singular and plural items such that only the singular form was used, so long as changing an object’s plurality did not substantially alter its use.
 After dropping low frequency cues and correcting for plurals and alternate spellings, the final affordance dataset contained 2825 cues.